kaattz/ContestTrade/README_en.md

 | `VLM_API_KEY`            | VLM API key for visual analysis            | No       |
 | `VLM_BASE_URL`           | VLM API base URL for visual analysis       | No       |

+> Note：LLM API and VLM API require you to apply for them yourself.
+Specifically, you need to fill in the URL, API Key, and model name based on the platform and model you are using.
+If you do not have a Tushare API key, it is currently also supported to configure the LLM API in `contest_trade/config/config.akshare.yaml`.

 ## Preference